lwa19/MappingTrends/README.md

 ```
 MappingTrends
 | website/                      - all of the Django implementation
   | states_21basic              - all of the GIS data files *
   | static/                     - website accessible files
     | archive/                  - tweet jsons for each search/stream query made
       | sorted/                 - folder for storing tweets by time interval
       | Plot_pngs/              - all of the output png files
     | main.css                  - file used to format the website
+    | slideshow.js              - slideshow javascript code
   | trendmap/                   - all of the template and index
     | templates/                - website html files
+      | index.html              - html for website page (single page)
     | views.py                  - views file where the django input is processed and page is returned
   | ui/                         - technical files
     | settings.py               - website settings
     | manage.py                 - the code used to run the website
 	| tweet_gather.py             - scraping and parsing tweets
 	| mapper.py                   - visualizing the parsed tweet data
   | twitter_credentials.json    - twitter access tokens
   | uscities.csv                - data source for US cities https://simplemaps.com/data/us-cities (Basic)
 | past_files                    - all of the past files that we no longer need
 | Project Proposal.pdf          - project proposal
 ```

 ## Workflow